Menu

 Teaching, Learning and Pupil Support Committee

-The Teaching, Learning and Pupil Support committee has delegated authority for monitoring and evaluating the quality of education, including ensuring a broad and balanced curriculum is being taught.
+The Teaching, Learning and Pupil Support (TLPS) committee has delegated authority for monitoring and evaluating the quality of education, including ensuring a broad and balanced curriculum is being taught.
 The committee holds the headteacher and senior leaders to account for target setting, pupil assessment and outcomes, and the quality of teaching.

 The committee also has delegated authority for holding the school to account for pupil behaviour, safeguarding, attendance, children’s spiritual moral social and cultural development, children, parent and staff voice, equality, diversity and inclusion, extra-curricular activities and cluster and other partnership work.